motlin/klass/docs/part6/README.md

   * GraphQL was invented to stitch together microservice responses into a cohesive subgraph.
 It assumes that a "foreign key" in one json response will lead to a GET against another service.
 * GraphQL's responses are always json.
 There's no notion of flattening.
 GraphQL cannot return csv, [GraphML](http://graphml.graphdrawing.org/), etc.
 * Mutations feel second class.
 The mutation bodies conform to a schema, but you're on your own for performing the mutation.
 * It's common to expose a /graphql/ endpoint over http.
 While not as dangerous as exposing a /sql/ endpoint, it gives complete control to clients by default.
-It requires extra effort to handle some cross cutting concerns like recording meaningful metrics,  rate limiting, data-level entitlements, etc.
+It requires extra effort to handle some cross-cutting concerns like recording meaningful metrics,  rate limiting, data-level entitlements, etc.

 Other related works
 -------------------